Swiss Franc Slides Against Most Majors

 BRUSSELS (dpa-AFX) - The Swiss franc weakened against most major currencies in the Asian session on Tuesday.

-If the franc extends its downtrend, it is likely to find support around 1.15 against the euro, 1.28 against the pound and 0.99 against the greenback.
+If the franc extends its downtrend, it is likely to find support around 0.98 against the greenback, 1.15 against the euro and 1.29 against the pound.

 Copyright RTT News/dpa-AFX